Global Expansion Guide

 Night Work

-• No commence work for the day without having had a period of 11 consecutive hours free from such work.
+• No employee may start work for the day without having had 11 consecutive hours of rest beforehand.

 Overtime

-• Any hours worked in excess of standard working hours are considered overtime.
+• Any hours worked beyond standard working hours are considered overtime.

 Probationary Period